-As described in Note 6 to our Condensed Consolidated Financial Statements we completed an exchange offer for a portion of our 6 5/8% first mortgage notes in April 2010.
-In connection with that exchange offer, the direct costs incurred with third parties of \$3.2 million were expensed.
+Also, as described in Note 6 to our Condensed Consolidated Financial Statements we completed an exchange offer for a portion of the 2014 Notes in April 2010.
+In connection with that exchange offer, the direct costs incurred with third parties of \$4.4 million were expensed.